What are the Parts of a Coin Called?

 Learning the parts of a coin should give you greater enjoyment as you inspect the coins within your collection.
 Of course, the U.S. Silver Eagle pictured here is just one example.
 The locations of the various coin parts can vary greatly from country to country and coin to coin.
 In addition, not every coin may contain every single part described here.

-See the illustration below for an example of how the parts of a coin vary somewhat on a vintage coin such as the Morgan Silver Dollar.
+See the video below for an example of how the parts of a coin vary somewhat on a vintage coin such as the Morgan Silver Dollar.